Electricity & Gas Savings Guide

 There are two types of comparison sites:

-If you’re in NSW, SEQLD or South Australia, follow these steps (and make sure you read Step 5 closely)
+If you’re in NSW, SEQLD, SA or VIC, follow these steps (and make sure you read Step 5 closely)

 - Grab a recent bill that has your usage on it.

-- Go to the Government website www.energymadeasy.gov.au or a comparison site such as youcompare.com.au* (If you prefer to speak to a human being, call them on 1300 352 138).
+- Go to the Government website www.energymadeasy.gov.au (or www.compare.switchon.vic.gov.au if you’re in VIC), or a commercial comparison site such as wattever.com.au or iselect.com.au

 - Look for the ‘Compare Energy Offers’ section